 Big benefits for a small fee

 No foreign transaction fees – With the Hyatt Visa you won’t have to worry about any annoying ancillary fees associated with purchases made while traveling internationally or making purchases online with foreign companies.

-- Receive a 15% point bonus for each stay
+- A 15 percent point bonus for each stay

 - Option to make a late checkout request and stay until 2 p.m.

-- Get the preferred rooms (those on higher floors or that are larger)
+- Access to preferred rooms (those on higher floors or that are larger) when available

 - No charge for in-room internet

 - Elite member area for faster check-in

-Visa Signature benefits – This is the highest tier of a Visa card you can get and therefore it comes with the most bells and whistles: concierge service, purchase security, extended warranty coverage on eligible purchases, lost luggage reimbursement, travel emergency assistance hotline, emergency card and cash replacement, auto rental collision damage waiver, roadside dispatch, Common Carrier travel accident insurance, entertainment benefits, and more.
+Visa Signature benefits – This is the highest tier of a Visa card you can get, and it comes with the most bells and whistles: concierge service, purchase security, extended warranty coverage on eligible purchases, lost luggage reimbursement, travel emergency assistance hotline, emergency card and cash replacement, auto rental collision damage waiver, roadside dispatch, Common Carrier travel accident insurance, entertainment benefits, and more.
 Contact Chase for the details, rules, and exclusions for each benefit.

-1 free award night every year after account anniversary – Every year after your account’s anniversary date, you receive 1 Award night (good for category 1-4 properties).
-Obviously, getting that every year easily justifies the Hyatt credit card’s annual fee of $75.
+1 free award night every year after account anniversary – Every year after your account’s anniversary date, you receive one Award night (good for category 1-4 properties).